 LEARN MORE COLOMBIAN EMERALD

 Colombia is known for exporting a variety of produce.
-One of the country’s most prosperous exports is Emeralds, supplying 90% of the world market.
+One of the country’s most prosperous exports is Emeralds, supplying 90% of the world market for green gemstones.
 The most significant characteristic of Colombian Emeralds is their color.

 |Refractive Index||1.577 - 1.583|